dplyukhin/uigc-bench/README.md

 # Project Overview

+## Savina

-Benchmarks are located in `/src/main/scala/edu/rice/habanero/benchmarks`.
+Benchmarks are located in `savina/src/main/scala/edu/rice/habanero/benchmarks`.
 Each benchmark from the original Savina repository has been ported to use the Pekko/UIGC API.

-Configuration files for each benchmark are located in `src/main/java/edu/rice/habanero/benchmarks`.
+Configuration files for each benchmark are located in `savina/src/main/java/edu/rice/habanero/benchmarks`.